Which states offer deregulated energy?

 Illinois

-- Natural gas deregulation? – About 75 percent of residential customers can enjoy natural gas choice.
+- Natural gas deregulation: About 75% of residential customers can enjoy natural gas choice.

 Delaware

-- Fun fact – Delaware consumes approximately 100 times more energy than it produces.
+- Fun fact: Delaware consumes around 70 times more energy than it produces.

 Maine

-- Natural gas deregulation? – Only for industrial and commercial customers
+- Natural gas deregulation: Only industrial and commercial customers can choose their natural gas supplier.

-- Fun fact – Biomass supplies a quarter of Maine’s net energy generation.
+- Fun fact: Biomass supplies one-fifth of Maine’s net energy generation.

 Maryland

-- Fun fact – In 2019, Maryland required 50 percent of the state’s electric sales be generated from renewable power sources by 2030.
+- Fun fact: In 2019, Maryland required 50% of the state’s electric power to be generated from renewable sources by 2030.

 Michigan